shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 ### Nash equilibrium
 optimal outcome of a game is where no player have incentives to deviate from initial strategy.
 (decide to be better off no matter what opponent will do) (rational play when more then one player. not only define start but always believes) Every player play `best response`  strategy  to what other doing.
-Knowing other strategies and have no insentives to cheat.
-Everyone want to keepe it without policing
+Knowing other strategies and have no incentives to cheat.
+Everyone want to keep it without policing

-Most games have odd number of wquilibria
+Most games have odd number of equilibria

 no player have profitable deviations

+---

 # Terms